-The first step is to create visuals tailored to your child(ren)'s needs.
-I used Canva (available in both free and paid versions) to design simple visuals for my autistic twins, which you can find here ( https://drive.google.com/file/d/1HWkUMYzhLB6wub0VVXPNPQES4Ae5ITmF/view?usp=sharing ).
+The first step in supporting your child's autism is to create visuals tailored to their unique needs.
+I utilized Canva, which offers both free and paid versions, to design simple visuals specifically for my autistic twins.
+You can find these resources here (https://drive.google.com/file/d/1HWkUMYzhLB6wub0VVXPNPQES4Ae5ITmF/view?usp=sharing).

 After designing the visuals, I printed and cut them out.
-To make them more durable, I laminated each one using my personal laminator (both the laminator and laminating sheets were purchased on Amazon).
+To enhance durability, I used my laminator to laminate each visual, with both the laminator and laminating sheets purchased from Amazon.

-Pro Tip: When placing the visuals on the laminating sheets, apply a small amount of glue to each piece.
-This prevents them from shifting when you run the sheets through the laminator.
+Pro Tip: When placing the visuals on the laminating sheets, applying a small amount of glue to each piece is helpful.
+This prevents them from shifting during the laminating process.

 Once laminated, I cut out the visuals again and attached a piece of Velcro to the back of each one.
-With all the visuals prepared, I moved on to creating the task board.
+With all the visuals prepared, I moved on to creating an interactive learning task board.

-For the board, I used a thick foam board from a craft store.
-I personalized the board with my twins' names using a sublimation machine.
+For the board, I chose a thick foam board from a craft store and personalized it with my twins' names using a sublimation machine.

 To create the name stickers, I designed them in Canva, printed them with my sublimation printer, and used a heat press to transfer the designs onto sticker paper.
 After cutting them out, I placed the personalized stickers at the top of each foam board.

-To make the task board interactive, I added puck lights to the right side of the board, securing them with Velcro.
+To make the task board more engaging, I added puck lights to the right side, securing them with Velcro.

 On the left side, I placed Velcro dots that align with the puck lights.
-Each task visual corresponds to a puck light.
-When my twins complete a task, they can turn on the matching light as a reward.
+Each task visual corresponds to a puck light, allowing my twins to turn on the matching light as a reward upon completing a task.

-I created a separate task board for each of my twins, ensuring their tasks are individualized for their unique needs.
+I created a separate task board for each of my twins, ensuring that their IEP goals are met with individualized tasks.

-The video below will show you all the steps but without words.
+The video below will demonstrate all the steps visually, without words.

 End Result of Task Board